Glücksforschung

 Happiness can protect the heart by lowering blood pressure, a major risk factor for heart disease!

-A study of over 6,500 people over the age of 65 found that positive well-being is associated with a 9% lower risk of high blood pressure.
+A study of over 6,500 people over 65 found that positive well-being was associated with a 9% lower risk of high blood pressure.

-Happiness can also reduce your risk of heart disease, the world's leading killer.
+Happiness can also reduce the risk of heart disease, the world's leading cause of death.

-A number of studies have shown that being happy reduces the risk of heart disease by 13-26%.
+A number of studies have shown that happiness reduces the risk of heart disease by 13-26%.

-A longitudinal study of 1,500 adults also found that happiness helps protect against heart disease.
-The happy adults had a 22% lower risk over the 10-year study period, even after accounting for risk factors such as age, cholesterol levels and blood pressure.
+A long-term study of 1,500 adults also found that happiness helps protect against heart disease.
+The happier adults had a 22% lower risk over the 10-year study period, even after adjusting for risk factors such as age, cholesterol levels, and blood pressure.

-It seems that even if you already have heart disease, luck can help protect you.
-A systematic review of 30 studies found that greater positive well-being in adults with established heart disease reduced the risk of death by 11%.
+It appears that happiness can contribute to protection even if you already have heart disease.
+A systematic review of 30 studies found that greater positive well-being reduced the risk of death by 11% in adults with documented heart disease.

-It's important to note that some of these effects may be due to an increase in heart-healthy behaviors, such as physical activity, avoidance of smoking, and healthy eating habits.
+It is important to note that some of these effects may be due to an increase in heart-healthy behaviors such as physical activity, avoiding smoking, and healthy eating habits.

-However, a recent study that looked at nearly 1,500 people over a 12-year period found no association between positive well-being and the risk of heart disease.
+However, a recent study of nearly 1,500 people over a 12-year period found no association between positive well-being and the risk of heart disease.

 Summary:

-Being happier can help lower blood pressure, which in turn can reduce your risk of heart disease.
+Being happier may help lower blood pressure, which in turn may reduce the risk of heart disease.
 However, more research is needed.

 Being happy can help you live longer!

-A long-term study published in 2015 looked at the impact of luck on survival rates of 32,000 people.
+A long-term study published in 2015 examined the influence of happiness on the survival rates of 32,000 people.

-The risk of death over the 30-year study period was 14% higher in unhappier people than in happier people.
+The risk of death over the 30-year study period was 14% higher for unhappy people than for happier people.

-A major review of 70 studies examined the link between positive well-being and longevity in both healthy people and people with a pre-existing health condition, such as heart or kidney disease.
+A large review of 70 studies examined the relationship between positive well-being and longevity in both healthy people and people with a pre-existing health problem, such as heart or kidney disease.

-Greater positive well-being has been found to have a beneficial effect on old age, reducing the risk of death by 18% in healthy people and 2% in those with a pre-existing condition.
+It has been found that greater positive well-being has a beneficial effect on aging, reducing the risk of death by 18% in healthy people and by 2% in people with a pre-existing condition.

-How happiness can lead to longer lifespans is not well understood.
+How happiness can lead to longer life expectancy is not well understood.

-It can be explained in part by an increase in positive behaviors that prolong survival, such as not smoking, being physically active, taking medication, and good sleep habits.
+It can be partly explained by an increase in positive behaviors that prolong survival, such as not smoking, physical activity, taking medication, and good sleep habits.

-Arthritis is a common condition associated with inflammation and degeneration of the joints.
-It causes painful and stiff joints and generally gets worse with age.
+Arthritis is a common condition characterized by inflammation and degeneration of the joints.
+It causes painful and stiff joints and generally worsens with age.

-A number of studies have found that greater positive well-being can reduce pain and stiffness associated with the condition.
+A number of studies have shown that greater positive well-being can reduce the pain and stiffness associated with the condition.

-Being happy can also improve physical functioning in people with arthritis.
+Being happy can also improve physical function in people with arthritis.

-A study of over 1,000 people with painful arthritis of the knee found that happier people walked 711 extra steps a day - 8.5% more than their less happier peers.
+A study of over 1,000 people with painful knee arthritis found that happier people walked 711 additional steps daily—8.5% more than their less happy counterparts.

-Happiness can also help reduce pain from other conditions.
-A study of nearly 1,000 people recovering from stroke found that the happiest people experienced 13% less pain after three months in the hospital.
+Happiness can also help reduce pain in other conditions.
+A study of nearly 1,000 people recovering from a stroke found that the happiest people experienced 13% less pain after three months of hospitalization.

 Researchers have suggested that happy people may have lower pain ratings because their positive emotions help broaden their perspective and encourage new thoughts and ideas.

-They believe this can help people develop effective coping strategies that decrease their perception of pain.
+They believe this can help people develop effective coping strategies that reduce their perception of pain.

 Ways to increase happiness

-Being happy doesn't just mean you feel better - it's also incredibly beneficial for your health.
+Being happy doesn't just make you feel better—it's also incredibly beneficial for your health.
 Here are 7 scientifically proven ways to become happier.

-• Expressing Gratitude: You can increase your happiness by focusing on the things you are grateful for.
-One way to practice gratitude is to write down three things you're grateful for at the end of each day
+• Express gratitude: You can increase your happiness by focusing on the things you are grateful for.
+One way to practice gratitude is to write down three things you are grateful for at the end of each day.

-• Get active: Aerobic exercise, also known as cardio, is the most effective type of exercise for increasing happiness.
-Going for a walk or playing tennis is not only good for your physical health, but also helps to lift your spirits.
+• Get active: Aerobic exercise, also called cardio, is the most effective form of exercise for increasing happiness.
+Taking a walk or playing tennis is not only good for your physical health but also helps boost your mood.

-• Get a good night's sleep: lack of sleep can negatively impact your happiness.
-If you're having trouble falling asleep or staying asleep, read these tips for better sleep.
+• Get a good night's sleep: Lack of sleep can negatively impact your happiness.
+If you have trouble falling asleep or staying asleep, check out these tips for better sleep.

-• Spend a lot of time outdoors: Go for a walk in the park or get your hands dirty in the garden.
-Just five minutes of outdoor exercise is enough to significantly improve your mood.
+• Spend plenty of time outdoors: Take a walk in the park or get your hands dirty in the garden.
+Even five minutes of outdoor exercise is enough to significantly improve your mood.

-• Meditate: Regular meditation can increase happiness and also bring a number of other benefits, including reducing stress and improving sleep.
+• Meditate: Regular meditation can increase happiness and also provide a number of other benefits, including reducing stress and improving sleep.

-• Eating healthy: Studies show that the more fruits and vegetables you eat, the happier you become.
-In addition, eating more fruits and vegetables also improves your health in the long term.
+• Healthy eating: Studies show that the more fruit and vegetables you eat, the happier you become.
+Furthermore, eating more fruit and vegetables also improves your long-term health.

 https://pubmed.ncbi.nlm.nih.gov/22748749/